suha-nathan/need-for-speed/README.md

 Unsolved problems:
 - Figuring out how to use Orbital Controls within three.js to make the scene interactive
-- Not all 3D models are created equal, some models dont render and I dont yet understand why.
+- Not all 3D models are created equal, some 3D model file types dont render.

 ## 2D Racing Game